 Chemotherapy regimens used in adults with RMS are usually derived from the pediatric clinical trials on RMS conducted by international cooperative groups.
-484 Vincristine, dactinomycin, and cyclophosphamide (VAC) has been the standard chemotherapy for pediatric nonmetastatic RMS (intermediate or high risk).
-485 In a randomized study (D9803) from the Children's Oncology Group (COG), there was no significant survival benefit of adding topotecan to standard VAC regimen in children with intermediate-risk RMS.
+368 Vincristine, dactinomycin, and cyclophosphamide (VAC) has been the standard chemotherapy for pediatric nonmetastatic RMS (intermediate or high risk).
+369 In a randomized study (D9803) from the Children's Oncology Group (COG), there was no significant survival benefit of adding topotecan to standard VAC regimen in children with intermediate-risk RMS.
 In this study, at a median follow-up of 4.3 years, the 4-year failure-free-survival (FFS) rate was 73% and 68%, respectively, for patients treated with VAC and VAC alternating with vincristine, topotecan, and cyclophosphamide (P = .30).
-485 RT resulted in good local control for patients with alveolar RMS who underwent primary tumor resection before initiation of chemotherapy.
-486

-The results of the Intergroup RMS Study (D9602) showed that newly diagnosed patients with low-risk RMS treated with vincristine and dactinomycin had similar 5-year FFS rates compared to those patients treated with vincristine, dactinomycin, and cyclophosphamide (89% and 85%, respectively), suggesting that vincristine and dactinomycin could be an appropriate option for patients with newly diagnosed, low-risk RMS.487 Vincristine, doxorubicin, and cyclophosphamide alternating with ifosfamide and etoposide (VAC-IE) was found to be effective for patients with intermediate-risk RMS.488 A recent study from COG in primarily pediatric patients with metastatic RMS investigated intensive multiagent therapy with radiation that included blocks of vincristine/irinotecan, interval compression with VAC-IE, and vincristine/dactinomycin/cyclophosphamide.
-For patients with zero to one Oberlin risk factor, the 3-year EFS of 69% (95% CI, 52%-82%) was improved compared with historical controls, whereas high-risk disease had a 3-year EFS of 20% (95% CI, 11%-30%).489
+369 RT resulted in good local control for patients with alveolar RMS who underwent primary tumor resection before initiation of chemotherapy.
+370 treated with vincristine, dactinomycin, and cyclophosphamide (89% and 85%, respectively), suggesting that vincristine and dactinomycin could be an appropriate option for patients with newly diagnosed, low-risk RMS.371 Vincristine, doxorubicin, and cyclophosphamide alternating with ifosfamide and etoposide (VAC-IE) was found to be effective for patients with intermediate-risk RMS.372 A recent study from COG in primarily pediatric patients with metastatic RMS investigated intensive multiagent therapy with radiation that included blocks of vincristine/irinotecan, interval compression with VAC-IE, and vincristine/dactinomycin/cyclophosphamide.
+For patients with zero to one Oberlin risk factor, the 3-year EFS of 69% (95% CI, 52%-82%) was improved compared with historical controls, whereas high-risk disease had a 3-year EFS of 20% (95% CI, 11%-30%).373